LifestyleCitiesCities and placesTravel

 The island of San Giorgio Maggiore, accessible in a few minutes by vaporetto, offers one of the most beautiful views of Venice.
 The island’s dominant feature is the Renaissance San Giorgio Maggiore church, whose design is based on ancient Greek temples.

-Lido di Venezia – an oasis of peace and a world-class film scene
+Lido di Venezia: Oasis of peace and a world-class film scene

-However, Lido is known not only for its peaceful environment but especially as the venue for the Venice Film Festival (Mostra Internazionale d’Arte Cinematografica), the oldest film festival in the world.
-Every year at the end of August and beginning of September, the biggest stars of the film industry gather here to compete for the prestigious Golden Lion.
+However, Lido is known not only for its peaceful environment but especially as the venue for the Venice International Film Festival (Biennale Cinema), the oldest film festival in the world.
+Every year at the end of August and the beginning of September, the biggest stars of the film industry gather here to compete for the prestigious Golden Lion.
 The festival takes place in the luxurious Palazzo del Cinema, and its red carpet is a place where you can spot famous directors, actors, and producers.

 Doge’s Palace – the seat of Venetian power